Some of the changes are short-lived and return to normal after the exercise is finished, but others are long-term and offer many benefits to the body.

 The final change that occurs at this level during higher-intensity exercise are tiny tears in the muscle.
-An unfortunate side effect of this is the soreness felt in the day or two after the exercise session.
-However, these is nothing to fear, as this is the way that the muscles will grow bigger and stronger.
+A side effect of this is the soreness felt in the day or two after the exercise session.
+However, there is nothing to fear, as this is how the muscles will grow bigger and stronger.

 All these changes are short-term and resolve quite quickly after exercise.
 The longer-term changes and benefits of regular exercise, whilst not felt as much, are arguably of higher importance for general health.